jshint/fixmyjs/README.md

-# jshint-autofix
+# fixmyjs || jshint-autofix

 Meant to automatically fix your lint errors in a non-destructive way.

-For the node-package see https://github.com/goatslacker/node-fixmyjs
+For the nodejs package see https://github.com/goatslacker/node-fixmyjs

 For the website see https://github.com/goatslacker/fixmyjs.com

 ## How to Install CLI

-    npm install jshint-autofix
+    npm install fixmyjs

 ## Website